christian-eriksson/monster/README.md

 ## Install

+Prepare by creating a base config for i3, it should be a valid i3 config without commands to start fehbg and picom.
+The partial config files in the [i3 directory](application-themes/i3/partial-configs) will be appended to this base config.

 To install the theme:

 ```
 clone <repository>
+./build.sh <base_i3_config_path>
 ln -sf <repository-path>/compiled-theme/gtk ~/.themes/monster
 ln -sf <repository-path>/compiled-theme/gtk/gtk-3.0/app-specific.css ~/.config/gtk-3.0/gtk.css
 mkdir -p ~/.config/term-themes